 So that concludes this post of the Best Free Things to do in Auckland – with a dash of the Best Cheap Things to do in Auckland too.
 Have fun seeing how many you can fit into your next visit…or just pick off a few of the better ones!

 Do you know of any more free things to do in Auckland?
 Let me know in the comments.

-And if you’re visiting Auckland soon and you’re looking for somewhere budget friendly to stay, check out my post on the best hostels in Auckland.
+And if you’re visiting Auckland soon and you’re looking for somewhere budget-friendly to stay, check out this post on the best hostels in Auckland.

 Happy & Safe Travels 🙂